 Galaxy clusters are the most recently formed gravitationally bound structures in the hierarchical structure formation in ACDM (Lambda Cold Dark Matter) model of cosmology.
 Galaxy clusters contain hundreds of galaxies and X-ray emitting hot intracluster plasma, but their mass budget is dominated by dark matter.
-The mass distribution within a galaxy cluster can be measured through several physical processes such as kinematics of member galaxies (e.g., Saro et al. 2013; Rines et al. 2022), the hydrodynamics of the hot gas (e.g., Vikhlinin et al. 2009; Ettori et al. 2013), and gravitational lensing.
+The mass distribution within a galaxy cluster can be measured through several physical processes such as kinematics of member galaxies (e.g. Saro et al. 2013; Rines et al. 2022), the hydrodynamics of the hot gas (e.g. Vikhlinin et al. 2009; Ettori et al. 2013), and gravitational lensing.

-The strong lensing effect is most powerful in the central regions ≤ 0.3 Mpc of galaxy clusters, which contain high concentrations of both baryonic and dark matter, and often produce high density of multiple images.
+The strong lensing effect is most powerful in the central regions $\lesssim 0.3$ Mpc of galaxy clusters, which contain high concentrations of both baryonic and dark matter, and often produce high density of multiple images.
 These central regions serve as cosmic laboratories for studying the interplay between baryonic and dark matter.
-In the current ACDM model of cosmology, dark matter is assumed to be cold and collisionless.
-However, if dark matter exhibits self-interaction it is highly likely that the resulting effects will be exhibited in the central dense regions of clusters (Kneib & Natarajan 2011).
-For example, self-interaction can result in offsets between galaxies and their dark matter halos (Harvey et al. 2019), or erase small scale mass features, like central density cusps.
-In recent times, strong gravitational lensing by galaxy clusters has been extraordinarily useful for the study of the high redshift universe (Lotz et al. 2017; Bouwens et al. 2017; Livermore et al. 2017; Ishigaki et al. 2018), as clusters can magnify faint distant background sources with fixed surface brightness, by increasing their angular extent, and hence observed fluxes, thus pushing the sources above the detection threshold of contemporary telescopes (Schneider et al. 1992; Bartelmann 2010).
+In the current Λ CDM model of cosmology, dark matter is assumed to be cold and collisionless.
+However, if dark matter exhibits self-interaction, it is highly likely that the resulting effects will be exhibited in the central dense regions of clusters (Kneib & Natarajan 2011).
+For example, self-interaction can result in offsets between galaxies and their dark matter haloes (Harvey et al. 2019) or erase small-scale mass features, like central density cusps.
+In recent times, strong gravitational lensing by galaxy clusters has been extraordinarily useful for the study of the high-redshift universe (Bouwens et al. 2017; Livermore, Finkelstein & Lotz 2017; Lotz et al. 2017; Ishigaki et al. 2018), as clusters can magnify faint distant background sources with fixed surface brightness by increasing their angular extent and hence observed fluxes, thus pushing the sources above the detection threshold of contemporary telescopes (Schneider, Ehlers & Falco 1992; Bartelmann 2010).
 Multiple images produced through strong lensing by individual cluster member galaxies are also currently detectable in the deepest Hubble Space Telescope (HST) observations (Meneghetti et al. 2020).

 These studies rely on the mass distributions within the clusters, which are made possible by lens reconstruction algorithms.
 Several lens reconstruction techniques have been developed and widely tested within the lensing community over the last few decades (see for example, Meneghetti et al. 2017).
 These techniques predominantly use the strongly lensed multiple images, but some also incorporate weak lensing data in their analysis.
-The number of observed strongly lensed multiple images in a galaxy cluster depends on the depth of the observations, the source number density behind the cluster, mass of the cluster and the cluster redshift.
-The maximum number of observed strongly lensed images in a galaxy cluster is currently in the order of ~100, which is insufficient to break all possible lensing degeneracies (Liesenborgs & De Rijcke 2012; Ghosh et al. 2020).
-This leads to different reconstruction techniques producing non-unique solutions
+The number of strongly lensed multiple observed images in a galaxy cluster depends on the depth of the observations, the source number density behind the cluster, the mass of the cluster, and the cluster redshift.
+The maximum number of observed strongly lensed images in a galaxy cluster is currently in the order of \sim 100, which is insufficient to break all possible lensing degeneracies (Liesenborgs & De Rijcke 2012; Ghosh, Williams & Liesenborgs 2020).
+This leads to different reconstruction techniques producing non-unique solutions (Limousin et al. 2016; Meneghetti et al. 2017; Priewe et al. 2017).
+However, with the inception of the Hubble Frontier Fields survey (HFF; PI: J. Lotz) with the HST, it has become possible to estimate systematic uncertainties based on different reconstructions of the same clusters of galaxies (Lotz et al. 2017).

-^{} e-mail: ghosh116@umn.edu
+^{} E-mail: ghosh116@umn.edu